Modeling the Spectral Energy Distribution of Active Galactic Nuclei: Implications for Cosmological Simulations of Galaxy Formation: Introduction

-Moreover, earlier studies often rely on scaling relations derived from typical SEDs to convert bolometric luminosity into photometric measurements in specific bands for comparison with observations \citep[e.g.,][]{marconi2004, 2020MNRAS.495.3252S}.
-However, these scaling relations frequently overlook the variation in AGN SEDs and their associated physical properties.
+Moreover, earlier studies often rely on bolometric corrections derived from typical SEDs to convert bolometric luminosity into photometric measurements in specific bands for comparison with observations \citep[e.g.,][]{marconi2004, 2020MNRAS.495.3252S}.
+However, these bolometric corrections frequently overlook the variation in AGN SEDs and their associated physical properties.
 For instance, the peak frequency of the spectrum can shift to higher values at increased accretion rates for a given bolometric luminosity \citep[e.g.,][]{2017MNRAS.465..358C}.
 Therefore, a more sophisticated model is required to accurately represent the diverse shapes of AGN SEDs.

-In this study, we develop a model to calculate the emergent spectrum of AGN based on the mass of the supermassive black hole and its accretion rate.
-We account for two distinct accretion regimes depending on the accretion rate: the modified magnetic reconnection-heated disk corona model for high-accretion-rate objects and the ADAF+thin disk model for low-accretion-rate objects.
+In this study, we develop a model to calculate the emergent spectrum of AGN based on the mass of the SMBH and its Eddington-normalized accretion rate.
+We account for two distinct accretion regimes based on the Eddington-normalized accretion rate: the modified magnetic reconnection-heated disk corona model for high-accretion-rate objects and the ADAF+thin disk model for low-accretion-rate objects.
 Using the complete SED, we can derive the luminosity in any chosen filter by integrating over the corresponding frequency range.
 By incorporating the SMBH mass and accretion rate from a semi-analytical galaxy catalog, this approach enables more accurate comparisons with observational data.